SureshKumar107/saas-app/README.md

 # Supabase
 NEXT_PUBLIC_SUPABASE_URL=
-NEXT_PUBLIC_SUPABASE_ANON_KEY=
-Replace the placeholder values with your actual ImageKit, NeonDB, Upstash, and Resend credentials.
+NEXT_PUBLIC_SUPABASE_ANON_KEY=Replace the placeholder values with your actual ImageKit, NeonDB, Upstash, and Resend credentials.
 You can obtain these credentials by signing up on: Supabase, Clerk, Sentry, Vapi.

 Running the Project